Continuous integration and continuous delivery

 This practice is continuous because verifications are implemented at every committed code change.
 Therefore, it provides the consistency of the development process and ensures the better quality of the final software product.

-After each verification cycle is complete, the code is ready for the integration and deployment.
-The product of integration – build artifacts – can have different forms such as compiled binaries, web package or docker image.
+After each verification cycle is complete, the code is ready for integration and deployment.
+The product of integration - build artifacts - can have different forms such as compiled binaries, web packages or docker images.

 When to use continuous integration alone

 In my experience, the practice of continuous integration alone is better used when:

 - the project is not very large and does not require complex deployment,